 In order to do this, we invest in education programmes, seminars, outreach events and resources to help athletes understand what’s allowed and what’s not.

 We also provide resources and advice through our Medication Check to help athletes avoid “inadvertently” breaking the rules.

 We offer a range of education options, including:

-- Seminars: to educate athletes about anti-doping rules, WADA’s list of prohibited substances and doping methods; and how to avoid ‘inadvertently’ breaking the rules.
-Book a seminar
+- Workshops: to educate athletes about anti-doping rules, WADA’s list of prohibited substances and doping methods; and how to avoid ‘inadvertently’ breaking the rules.
+Book a workshop

 - E-Learning: DFSNZ has introduced state-of-the-art e-learning programmes to ensure that as many athletes as possible get access to anti-doping education.
 Find out more